wrossmorrow/machtests/README.md

 ### `@draft`

 A flag to denote that this test script is a "draft".
-Drafts tests can be left out of any execution with the `-p` flag, or _only_draft_ tests can be included in a test run with the `-P` flag. s
+Drafts tests can be left out of any execution with the `-p` flag, or _only_draft_ tests can be included in a test run with the `-P` flag. _Draft tests will have results printed to the logs only_, not written to `CSV` on disk, `IFS`, `sqlite3`, `S3`, or InfluxDB.

 ### `@timeout`